juliankrieger/juliankrieger.dev-v3/data/posts/stack-one.md

 print(padding + changeme)
 ```

-Calling `./stack-one $(python3 stack-one.py)` should print the message `Well done, you have successfully set changeme to the correct value` for us.
+Calling `./stack-one $(python3 stack-one.py)` should print the following message:
+`> Well done, you have successfully set changeme to the correct value`

 ```
 > ./stack-one $(python3 stack-one.py)